ayushsingh82/BnbScan/README.md

-# ScrollScan
+# BinanceScan

 ## Introduction

-ScrollScan is a tool designed to simplify the tracking of transactions and balances within the Scroll domain.
-Tracking transactions and balances through the Scroll domain can be challenging, so ScrollScan aims to provide a one-stop solution for tracking addresses, balances, internal transactions, and external transactions.
+BinanceScan is a tool designed to simplify the tracking of transactions and balances within the bnb domain.
+Tracking transactions and balances through the bnb domain can be challenging, so BinanceScan aims to provide a one-stop solution for tracking addresses, balances, internal transactions, and external transactions.

 ![image](https://github.com/ayushsingh82/BnbScan/assets/121667116/ae644c61-fb8a-43ed-94fe-36276b31e358)